onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 Integrating Cadence into EVM applications on Flow enables developers to leverage the best of both worlds.
-This guide demonstrates how to batch EVM transactions using Cadence, allowing applications to embed multiple EVM transactions in a single Cadence transaction, conditioning final execution on the success of all EVM transactions.
+This guide demonstrates how to batch EVM transactions using Cadence, allowing applications to embed multiple EVM transactions in a single Cadence transaction while conditioning final execution on the success of all EVM transactions.

 This feature can supercharge your EVM application by unlocking experiences otherwise impossible on traditional EVM platforms.